katafrakt/noaidi/README.md

 There are also some special patterns, that are handled differently:

-**Hashes**: You can pass `{ status: :ok }` as a pattern at it will match all hashes that include value `100` under `:status` key.
+**Hashes**: You can pass `{ status: :ok }` as a pattern and it will match all hashes that include value `:ok` under `:status` key.
 It does not matter what the rest of the keys are.
 As a values you can also use other pattern, i.e. `{ response: 500..599, headers: { language: 'fi' } }` will match all hashes with response between 500 and 599 and also having a `:headers` key, containing a hash having `'fi'` under `:language` key.

 **Lambdas** provide basic guard possibilities.
 If the lambda evaluates to `true`, it is a match.
 For example: